 Rooms: There are 8 spacious tents set on raised decks with makuti thatch roofs.
 They have large wooden beds and furniture made from reclaimed dhow wood.
 The wide front verandas overlook the river and have chairs and day beds.
-The en-suite bathrooms have hot and cold running water and twin hand basins.
+The en-suite bathrooms have showers and twin hand basins.
 Toiletries are provided.

 Activities: Jongomero offers morning and afternoon game drives in open 4x4 vehicles and game walks with a professional guide and a national park ranger.
 This is a good area for bird watching, with some 530 species having been recorded.
 Fly camping can be arranged from July to November subject to weather conditions.
 This needs to be booked in advance.

 Facilities: The communal lounge, bar and dining areas are under thatch and set beneath the shade of an ebony tree.
 Meals are also eaten al fresco and picnics can be arranged.
 The lounge has comfy sofas and a collection of coffee table books, a lower deck looks out over the dry Jongomero River.
 There is a curio shop.
 The camp has a swimming pool, sun loungers and parasols.

 Dining: Meals are taken at individual tables, though communal dining can be arranged if guests are in agreement.